PCOS: From symptoms to self-advocacy. Get the handbook

 • Early ovulation results in an earlier period.

-High cortisol levels also cause progesterone levels to decrease.
+High cortisol levels also cause a decrease in progesterone levels.
 Since progesterone is one of the key reproductive hormones that regulates your menstrual cycle, this can lead to an irregular cycle.

 Learn more: Low Progesterone: All You Need to Know